-Step 3 – Conducting the Performance Evaluation with Your Employee
+Conducting the Performance Evaluation Meeting with Your Employee

-Even if the employee is on leave, you must submit the unsigned employee evaluation.
-Note on the copies that the employees are on leave and are unavailable to sign the forms.
-Once the employee returns to work, conduct the evaluations and submit the signed originals to Human Resources, keeping copies for your department files and providing copies to the employees.
+Even if the employee is on leave, you must complete an employee evaluation.
+Note on the evaluation that the employee is on leave and is unavailable to sign the form.
+Once the employee returns to work, you will conduct the evaluation.
+Contact Human Resources (firstname.lastname@example.org) for instructions.

 Below Contributor Process

-As noted above, you must attach at least one Notice of Improvement Needed form or a Written Notice for performance issues to the evaluation form to support an overall rating of “Below Contributor.”
+As noted above, at least one Notice of Improvement Needed form or a Written Notice for performance issues must have been issued during the performance cycle to support an overall rating of “Below Contributor.”
 Contact Human Resources prior to issuing an overall “Below Contributor” rating to any employee and they will guide you through the process.
-Within 10 workdays of the evaluation meeting, you must provide the employee with a “reevaluation” EWP to follow for the next three months.
-This form can be a copy of the original EWP marked “Reevaluation” or a revised EWP marked “Reevaluation.”
-Obtain the reviewer’s signature first and then the employee’s signature on the reevaluation plan.
+Within 10 workdays of the evaluation meeting, you must provide the employee with a “reevaluation” to follow for the next three months.
+Contact Human Resources (email@example.com) for additional information.

 An employee may appeal in writing to the reviewer within 10 workdays of the initial performance evaluation meeting.

 The reviewer should respond in writing to the employee within 5 workdays.
 The reviewer has final authority to determine the overall performance level rating and appropriate evaluation comments.
-Other options available to the employee include requesting an informal discussion or mediation, attaching comments as an attachment to the evaluation, or initiating a formal grievance.
+Other options available to the employee include requesting an informal discussion or mediation, attaching comments to the evaluation, or initiating a formal grievance